-Did you know that non-natural teeth are also prone to things such as stains?
-In fact, in some instances, they may be more affected by stains as natural teeth would be.
-So, if you think that you’re in the clear and you don’t have to worry about these things because they are fake teeth, think again!
+Did you know that non-natural fake teeth are also prone to things such as stains?
+In fact, in some instances, fake teeth may be more affected by stains as natural teeth would be.
+If you think that you’re in the clear and you don’t have to worry about these things because they are fake teeth, think again!

-Even though you may have teeth that are not natural, you still have to take care of it and practice healthy oral care as if it were your own.
-This way, you can enjoy all the benefits for as long as possible.
+Even though you may have fake teeth that are not natural, you still have to take care of it and practice healthy oral care as if it were your own.
+This way, you won’t stain your fake teeth and can enjoy all the benefits for as long as possible.
 Here are some tips you need to know to help keep fake teeth stain resistant.

 1. Reduce Stain-Causing Foods